 Mass shootings in the United States are sadly becoming a seemingly regular feature of the news.
-The Parkland, Florida high school shooting resulting in 17 deaths is the latest.
+The Parkland, Florida high school shooting resulting in 17 deaths in February put the spotlight on this issue again in 2018.
 Before that horrific event, mass shootings have occurred at various locations in the country, including public and military service centers, churches and entertainment venues.
 The largest mass shooting in modern US history took place October 2017 in Las Vegas, Nevada, when a shooter killed 59 people and wounded almost 500 more at a country music festival.
 In 2012, 20 children and six adults were killed by a lone gunman who entered Sandy Hook Elementary School in Newtown, Connecticut.

 A number of investment institutions, particularly state and municipal funds, curtailed their gun-related investments in the wake of the Newtown shooting.
-Institutional investor policies that restrict or exclude weapons-related investments applied to more than $845 billion in assets under management as of 2016, a 1,042 percent increase from 2012.
+Institutional investor policies that restrict or exclude weapons-related investments applied to more than $1.5 trillion in assets under management as of 2018, a more than 20-fold increase from the $74 billion identified in 2012.

 Many investors, including individual investors, do not wish to profit or earn income from harmful products or companies such as firearms producers, and investment restrictions help them avoid these companies.
 Divesting conveys an important signal to the marketplace and to these companies that a growing number of investors choose not to finance their current business model.
 However, individuals who invest in index funds based on certain S&P or Russell mid-cap and small cap indices may be surprised to learn that they are still invested in firearms companies.

 Here are investment vehicles and approaches for both retail and institutional investors concerned about gun violence to consider.

 Mutual funds and exchange-traded funds: